e-basis Coefficients of Chromatic Symmetric Functions: A Conjectured Strengthening of Theorem

 \end{definition}

-So $S_{a,\mu,j}$ is the set of ways to color the beads of a labelled $a$-bead necklace either red or blue such that $\mu$ of the beads are red, and the removal of red beads produces $j$ blue strings.
-While formally since $a$ is specified in $S_{a,\mu,j}$ it does not need to be specified in $(a,W) \in S_{a,\mu,j}$, in what follows we will be modifying $W$ while transitioning between sets with different values of $a$, and so including the cycle size with $W$ will make the arguments easier to follow.
+So $Z_{a,\mu,j}$ is the set of ways to color the beads of a labelled $a$-bead necklace either red or blue such that $\mu$ of the beads are red, and the removal of red beads produces $j$ blue strings.
+For example, in Figure \ref{fig:graph-no-edge-proof-example}, we see that $|Z_{6,3,3}|=2$.
+One can also verify that $|Z_{6,3,1}|=6$, $|Z_{6,3,2}|=12$, and $|Z_{6,3,j}|=0$ for $j\geq 4$.